artidoro/qlora/README.md

-QLoRA uses [bitsandbytes](https://github.com/TimDettmers/bitsandbytes) for quantization and is integrated with Huggingface's [PEFT](https://github.com/huggingface/peft) and [transformers](https://github.com/huggingface/transformers/) libraries.
+QLoRA uses [bitsandbytes](https://github.com/TimDettmers/bitsandbytes) for quantization and is integrated with Hugging Face's [PEFT](https://github.com/huggingface/peft) and [transformers](https://github.com/huggingface/transformers/) libraries.
 QLoRA was developed by members of the [University of Washington's UW NLP group](https://twitter.com/uwnlp?s=20).

 ## Overview